Comment on page

 This line shows the date this curl version was released by the curl project, and it can also show a secondary "Patch date" if it has been updated somehow after it was originally released.

 [unreleased]if curl was built another way than from a release tarball, and as you can see above that is how Microsoft did it for Windows 10 and the curl project does not recommend it.

 This is a list of all transfer protocols (URL schemes really) in alphabetical order that this curl build supports.
 All names are shown in lowercase letters.

-As of curl 7.71.1 this list can contain these protocols:
+This list can contain these protocols:

 dict, file, ftp, ftps, gopher, http, https, imap, imaps, ldap, ldaps, mqtt, pop3, pop3s, rtmp, rtsp, scp, sftp, smb, smbs, smtp, smtps, telnet and tftp

 The list of features this build of curl supports.
 If the name is present in the list, that feature is enabled.
 If the name is not present, that feature is not enabled.